Microsoft/IntuneDocs.pt-pt/intune-azure/conditional-access/install-intune-on-premises-exchange-connector.md

 ---
-title: "Exchange Connector para EAS no Local | Pré-visualização do Azure no Intune | Documentos da Microsoft"
+title: Conector do Exchange para EAS no local
+titleSuffix: Intune Azure preview
 description: "Pré-visualização do Azure no Intune: MDM do Exchange ActiveSync – Utilize a ferramenta Connector para permitir a comunicação entre a consola de administração do Intune e o Exchange Server no Local"
 keywords:
 author: andredm7